EPA issues new auto rules aimed at cutting carbon emissions, boosting electric vehicles and hybrids

 At the same time, the Democratic president needs cooperation from the auto industry and political support from auto workers, a key political voting bloc.
 The United Auto Workers union, which has endorsed Biden, has said it favors the transition to electric vehicles but wants to make sure jobs are preserved and that the industry pays top wages to workers who build the EVs and batteries.

 White House press secretary Karine Jean-Pierre said Tuesday that White House officials “don’t have any concerns” about the final EPA rule.
-“We know, with these types of things, it takes time,″ she told reporters.
-“But we’re still going to stay committed to our (climate) goals.”
+Implementing the new standard “takes time, but we’re still going to stay committed to our (climate) goals,” she said.

 Generally, environmental groups have been optimistic about the new EPA plan, which is aimed at slashing emissions from a source that causes one-fifth of the nation’s carbon pollution.

+David Cooke, senior vehicles analyst for the Union of Concerned Scientists, said the rule would significantly reduce vehicle pollution from current requirements.
+But the standards are weaker than those EPA proposed a year ago and make it unlikely that the U.S. will be able to meet its commitments from the 2015 Paris Climate Accord, which aimed to keep global warming from increasing more than 2 degrees Celsius (3.6 degrees Fahrenheit) since pre-industrial times, he said.

-“Over time, these rules will prevent more carbon pollution than the entire U.S. economy coughs up in a year,″ said Manish Bapna, president of the Natural Resources Defense Council.
+Still, the new rules over time will prevent more carbon pollution “than the entire U.S. economy coughs up in a year,″ said Manish Bapna, president of the Natural Resources Defense Council.
 In the short term, the rules “will save drivers money at the pump and cut tailpipe pollution that endangers public health,″ he added.

 “In the longer journey to confront the climate crisis, these standards take us in the right direction,″ he said.

 “This is a day to celebrate American achievement,″ said Amanda Leland, executive director of the Environmental Defense Fund, another environmental group.
-The new EPA rule “will slash climate pollution and air pollution .... bring more jobs for workers, more choices and more savings for consumers and a healthier future for our children.″
+The new EPA rule “will slash climate pollution and air pollution'' and "bring more savings for consumers and a healthier future for our children,'' she said.

 But Dan Becker at the Center for Biological Diversity, said he fears loopholes will let the industry continue to sell gas burners.
 He also is afraid the industry will get away with doing little during the first three years of the standards, which could be undone if former President Donald Trump is reelected.